-- Recieve approval of the final thesis (that is, a "Pass" in adjudication of the thesis by a thesis examination committee).
+- Receive approval of the final thesis (that is, a "Pass" in adjudication of the thesis by a thesis examination committee).

-- Recieve a "Pass" on the oral thesis examination.
+- Receive a "Pass" on the oral thesis examination.

 - Submit the approved thesis electronically to the thesis repository.